Azemchap/premium-pos-desktop/IMPROVEMENTS.md

 ## Conclusion

-The Premium POS Desktop app has a solid foundation.
+The QorBooks Desktop app has a solid foundation.
 These improvements will:

 ✅ **Reduce code duplication by 80%**
 ✅ **Improve maintainability** - Easier to understand and modify